-The polygon view in Fig no: 5 showed vertex genotypes, namely G20 (RAJ4238), G21 (HD3321), G16 (HI1620), G6 (HI8757), G13 (HS507), and G10 (HPW360), showed their high responsiveness to environmental variation.
-The winners in Environments 1 and 2 are respectively G16 (HI1620) G10 (HPW360), indicating the presence of genotype × environment interaction and differential genotype response across environments .
-The mean versus stability in Fig no: 6 showed that genotype G4 (HS490) was positioned close to the AEC axis with better mean performance with good stability across environments.
+The polygon view in Fig. no 5 showed vertex genotypes, namely G20 (RAJ4238), G21 (HD3321), G16 (HI1620), G6 (HI8757), G13 (HS507), and G10 (HPW360), which showed their high responsiveness to environmental variation.
+The winners in Environments 1 and 2 are respectively G16 (HI1620) and G10 (HPW360), indicating the presence of genotype × environment interaction and differential genotype response across environments .
+The mean versus stability in Fig. 6 showed that genotype G4 (HS490) was positioned close to the AEC axis with better mean performance with good stability across environments.
 Genotypes G20 (RAJ4238) and G21 (HD3321) were located towards the higher mean direction but showed relatively greater deviation from the stability axis, indicating lower stability.
-Similar patterns of genotype × environment interaction and variability in stability for yield-related traits have also been reported by Baloch et al. (2020) and Mohammadi et al. (2016), Farshadfar et al. (2012).
+Similar patterns of genotype × environment interaction and variability in stability for yield-related traits have also been reported by Baloch et al. (2020) and Mohammadi et al. (2016), and Farshadfar et al. (2012).

-Fig no: 7 which won where for PC
+Fig. 7, which won for PC

-Fig no: 8 Mean vs. Stability for PC
+Fig. 8: 8 Mean vs. Stability for PC

-The agreement between ANOVA results (non-significant G×E) and GGE Biplot (low dispersion) confirms the stability of protein content across environments which is also shows here in the Fig no 7 and 8 that all genotypes were closely clustered near to each other in polygon view as well as in the AEC axis, showing minimal variation.
-Therefore, selection for protein content was primarily based on mean performance, where genotype 10 exhibited the highest and consistent values across environments.
+The agreement between ANOVA results (non-significant G×E) and GGE Biplot (low dispersion) confirms the stability of protein content across environments, which is also shown here in Figures 7 and 8 that all genotypes were closely clustered near each other in polygon view as well as in the AEC axis, showing minimal variation.
+Therefore, selection for protein content was primarily based on mean performance, where genotype 10 exhibited the highest and most consistent values across environments.
 Similar findings of low genotype × environment interaction and stable expression of quality traits in wheat have also been reported by Gupta et al. (2021) and Rao et al. (2020).

-All the above findings of the GGE Biplot analysis for the traits GYP-GPE-PT-PC are in accordance with the principles of GGE Biplot analysis described by Yan et al., (2000), Yan and Tinker, (2006).
+All the above findings of the GGE Biplot analysis for the traits GYP-GPE-PT-PC are in accordance with the principles of GGE Biplot analysis described by Yan et al. (2000), Yan and Tinker (2006).

 CONCLUSION

-Our study showed significant genetic variability among wheat genotypes for most of the traits, as shown in the pooled ANOVA giving good scope for selection.
-The significant genotype × environment interaction observed for major yield-related traits such as grain yield per plant (GYP), grains per ear (GPE), and productive tillers (PT) confirmed that genotype performance varied across environments that spotlighted the evaluation of genotype across different location is good to know the stable genotypes.
+Our study showed significant genetic variability among wheat genotypes for most of the traits, as shown in the pooled ANOVA, giving good scope for selection.
+The significant genotype × environment interaction observed for major yield-related traits such as grain yield per plant (GYP), grains per ear (GPE), and productive tillers (PT) confirmed that genotype performance varied across environments, that spotlighted the importance of genotype across different location is good to identify stable genotypes.